Why You Should Show Your Vulnerable Side

-Being vulnerable is not about being weak.
-In fact it takes a courageous person to admit to flaws and imperfections.
+In fact, it takes a courageous person to admit to flaws and imperfections.

 When we refuse to show our vulnerability we are forced to lie and hide our failures.

-When you want to get honest you will get results.
 When you get honest you will be able to start seeking help with your weak spots and be encouraged by that growth.

 Secrets make us sick.

 Contractors who want to be seen as perfect and on time with every project will cut corners.

 3.)
 Invite other strengths to offset your weaknesses

 When others become aware of your weaknesses; it is amazing how you will be able to see their strengths come to the forefront.

 If we never show all of the cards in our hand we will never have a team that can really come together.

-We need each other if we are to accelerate our progress.
-Additionally when you show your vulnerability you might be able to finally get to the right seat on the right bus within your family or organization.
+Additionally, when you show your vulnerability, you might finally get to the right seat on the right bus within your family or organization.

-When you show your true self those in charge can more freely see where you are needed and soon you will be in a position that fits your heart better.
+When you show your true self, those in charge can more freely see where you are needed, and soon you will be in a position that fits your heart better.

-If you stay in your cape and keep the secret from Lois Lane that you have vulnerabilities you will live a boring life and will never have the degree of success that you were meant to have.
+If you stay in your cape and keep the secret from Lois Lane that you have vulnerabilities, you will live a boring life and never have the degree of success you were meant to have.